catsudon/-NVAITC-APS-archive/README.md

 # 4. Extra Scripts

-we also archived the code used for training, finetuning, inferecing and the models for this project [here](https://github.com/catsudon/tensorflow-LSTM-SER)
+we also archived the code used for training, finetuning, inferecing and the speech emotion recognition models for this project [here](https://github.com/catsudon/tensorflow-LSTM-SER)